 HOW IT WORKS

-Bring friends & family to Oceanside beaches and experience the fun of hunting for glass art pieces while enjoying our area.
+Bring friends & family to Oceanside beaches and experience the fun of hunting for "Tidal Tokens" while enjoying our area.

 1. We Hide It!

-"Float Fairies" hide handcrafted glass floats and other dazzling sea creatures above the high tide line on specific beaches at random times and locations.
-No treasures are hidden in environmentally sensitive areas.
+"Float Fairies" place glass tokens above the high tide line on specific beaches at random times and locations.
+Tokens are not placed in environmentally sensitive areas so there is no need to dig in the sand or move the driftwood.

 2. You Find It!